Total solar eclipse over Wyoming

 While there are many hotels and campgrounds in this area, they will undoubtedly be inadequate for the onslaught of eclipse tourists drawn to the most majestic mountains in the contiguous 48 United States.
 And it will indeed be a spectacle!
 As emphasized on several pages of this website, either a view from a mountain top or a valley view with surrounding mountains will offer another dimension to your eclipse experience, the chance to see the Moon's shadow rushing along the landscape.

 An easy way to get to a mountain top for this spectacle will be to ride the Jackson Hole Tram which has a broad ridge on top which can accommodate many eclipse observers.
 This rarefied location enjoys 2 minutes and 19 seconds of totality.
 The limiting factor will be the carrying capacity of the tram between its opening and eclipse time.
-Another fine vantage will be at the top of the Teton Pass Highway between Jackson, Wyoming and Wilson, Idaho with a duration of 2 minutes, 15 seconds.

 Fortunately, there are other scenic but lesser visited locations just to the east of Jackson Hole.
 The Gros Ventre Wilderness and the Wind River Range offer some of the best hiking and backpacking in the United States.
 An appealing location is the Green River Lakes campground with a view of the eclipsed Sun above a lake and scenic Squaretop Mountain.